kodekloudhub/community-faq/docs/yaml-faq.md

         dnsPolicy: ClusterFirst  #<- This is indented too far
     ```

-    In the example above `dnsPolicy` has been indented to be part of the first container (i.e. `containers[0]`), and as suck is an unknown field for a container specification.
+    In the example above `dnsPolicy` has been indented to be part of the first container (i.e. `containers[0]`), and as such is an unknown field for a container specification.
 It should be part of `spec` for the pod itslf.

 * Could not find expected key